meriamAbase/finance_calculator/README.md

 # Convert this variable into lowercase.

 # Print out an appropriate error message in case the first input was incorrect.
-#This will loop back to the start of the calculator.
+# This will loop back to the start of the finance calculator.

 # Using an if-statement, for 'investment', we will ask the user for the
 # following: the amount of money they are depositing ('deposit').